Qualitative Research: Definition, Methodology, Limitation, Examples

 Once the marketer has decided that their research questions will provide data that is qualitative in nature, the next step is to choose the appropriate qualitative approach.

-The approach chosen will take into account the purpose of the research, the role of the researcher, the data collected, method of data analysis and how the results will be presented.
+The approach chosen will take into account the purpose of the research, the role of the researcher, the data collected, the method of data analysis and how the results will be presented.
 The most common approaches include:

 - Narrative: explores the life of an individual, tells their story;